PayPal Refund Policy

 3.2.
 Items Significantly Not As Described

-The units of account of the digital currencies used by SatoshiPay (e.g. Bitcoin), are perfectly equal and therefore interchangeable.
+The units of account of the digital currencies used by SatoshiPay (e.g. Lumen), are perfectly equal and therefore interchangeable.
 A variation in the quality is not possible.
-The exchange rate between the Buyer’s fiat currency and the respective cryptocurrency used by SatoshiPay is fixed at the time when the Buyer reaches the purchase confirmation page.
+The exchange rate between the Buyer’s fiat currency and the respective digital currency used by SatoshiPay is fixed at the time when the Buyer reaches the purchase confirmation page.
 Any fluctuations in the exchange rate before or after this moment are insignificant.

 4. PayPal Buyer Protection